Class 9th Math Quiz

 Category: Congruent Triangles

-11. The sum of the measures of all angles in a triangle is ________.
+11. The sum of measures of all angles in a quadrilateral is ________.

 12 / 15